Kim Kardashian Admits Paris Hilton ‘Gave Her A Career’

 “She literally gave me a career,” Kim said.
 “And I totally acknowledge that.”

-The law student also shared that although she is now has a high profile, she makes a point not to forget the people that helped her get there.
+The law student shared that although she now has a high profile, she makes a point not to forget the people who helped her get there.
 She also shared that it was easy for her to agree to work with Hilton because “it’s important to me to be loyal to people.”

 Kim and Paris had been friends for years before Paris found fame in the early 2000s.
-The hotel heiress hired Kim to help rearrange her closet on Paris’ reality show The Simple Life.
+The hotel heiress hired Kim to help rearrange her closet on Paris’ reality show, The Simple Life.
 The two were also often spotted together around Hollywood, and many of Hilton’s fans began to inquire about who Kim was and her background.
-This was even more exacerbated when Kim and her family premiered Keeping Up with the Kardashians in 2007.
+This was further exacerbated when Kim and her family premiered Keeping Up with the Kardashians in 2007.

 While Kim and Paris have had some falling outs with each other, the two are on seemingly great terms now.
 E! reports that Kim was in attendance for Hilton’s 38th belated birthday party back in March.
-The “Stars Are Blind” singer had a St. Patrick’s Day-themed bash, which was also attended by Kim’s sister Kourtney.
+The “Stars Are Blind” singer had a St. Patrick’s Day-themed bash, which was also attended by Kim’s sister, Kourtney.

 “Love you @KimKardashian,” Paris wrote on her Instagram page.
 “So much fun celebrating my birthday with you at #ClubParis.”